osrf/vrx-docker/README.md

 * `vrx_server` - contains scripts for building and running the vrx-server container, as well as its Docker files

 * `team_config` - stores the team config files.
 The prepare team scripts look inside of this directory to generate the WAM-V URDF files.
+More details about this below.

 * `task_config` - stores the task config files.
 The prepare task scripts look inside of this directory to generate the trial world files.
+More details about this below.

 * `utils` - contains helper scripts that the main scripts call

 * `multi_scripts` - contains convenience scripts that call the main scripts multiple times

 * `generated` - contains generated files from all the scripts.
-This includes command outputs, scores, ROS logs, Gazebo logs, videos, WAM-V URDFs, trial worlds etc.
+This includes command outputs, scores, ROS logs, Gazebo logs, videos, WAM-V URDFs, trial worlds etc. More details about this below.

-## Setting up workspace to run automated evaluation
+## Quick Start Instructions (no multi_scripts): Setting up workspace to run automated evaluation

 ### Installing Docker